copasi/bugzillaWebserviceHook/README.md

-# A Tool for commenting about Commits on Bugzilla
+# A Tool for adding Comments about Commits to Bugzilla
 Any commits which reference a Bugzilla number will be posted as comments on the bug.
 Bugs Ids are specified either as '`(bug|issue):? *#?(\d+)` on the first line or as `(resolves?|related|conflicts?):? *#?(\d+)` on any line of the commit message.
 Only one